 We also know that semen exposure may have other benefits beyond potentially preventing preeclampsia; in her 2016 Natural Womanhood article about how condoms can affect fertility awareness effectiveness rates, Molly Daley points out that:

 Semen contains an entire host of beneficial vitamins, minerals, and other compounds, including zinc, ascorbic acid (Vitamin C), blood-group antigens, calcium, chlorine, cholesterol, choline, citric acid, creatine, fructose, glutathione, lactic acid, magnesium, nitrogen, phosphorous, potassium, sodium, sorbitol, and vitamin B12.
 It has long been known that the vagina absorbs many of these seminal components , and as it happens, many of them are known to be beneficial to a woman’s reproductive health… Semen contains many mood-elevating compounds such as endorphins, estrone, prolactin, oxytocin, thyrotropin-releasing hormone, and serotonin, leading to theories that semen might be a natural “mood-booster.”
 One famous study from 2002 found some evidence to support that theory: women who had condomless sex exhibited fewer depressive symptoms than women who had sex with condoms .
 The presence of oxytocin, the so-called “bonding hormone” (as well as other hormones) has led to theories that seminal absorption binds the couple to each other more fully.
 In a similar vein, research has found that men and women find sex more pleasurable without the use of condoms , and, of course, studies have shown a correlation between sexual satisfaction and marital satisfaction .
-Finally, the presence of melatonin in semen has also led to theories that it can promote more restful sleep.

 More research is needed on the nature of the link between semen exposure and preeclampsia